sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/TestsCallTreeAndRefactoring.md

 ### Enum Usage (RULE #9)
 - Use direct enum syntax: `LDA #SymbolType.VARIABLE`
 - Don't qualify with namespace: ~~`LDA #Objects.SymbolType.VARIABLE`~~
+- Enum names are imported into current scope when you `uses` the unit

 ## Code Patterns